zephyrproject-rtos/zephyr/doc/quick_start/application.rst

    $ make qemu

-To run an application using the x86 basic_atom platform configuration, type:
+To run an application using the x86 minnowboard platform configuration, type:

 .. code-block:: console